RED-KAY/Inventory-Shop/README.md

 1. Core Functionality
     - All the fundamental shop and inventory capabilities are fully implemented.
 These include buying, selling, and managing items.

+2. Random Drop System
+    - This system generates five random items based on their rarity.
+Rarer items have a lower probability of appearing and are available in limited quantities, while more common items have a higher probability and drop in greater numbers.

-2. Quality of Life Improvements
+3. Quality of Life Improvements

     1. Automatic Space Management: Items that cannot fit into the inventory due to limited space are automatically disabled, preventing clutter and confusion.
     2. Intelligent Item Placement: Newly acquired items from random drops are sorted by rarity first, then by weight, ensuring optimal organization.